ishrajarin/online_pet_care_hospital/README.md

 ---

 ## 🐾 About Hello Kitty
-Hello Kitty is designed to revolutionize pet care by providing a digital platform for pet owners to connect with veterinarians, book grooming sessions, buy pet-related products, and more.
+Hello Kitty is designed to revolutionize pet care by providing a digital platform for pet owners to connect with veterinarians,book appointments of doctor, book grooming sessions, buy pet-related products, and more.

 ### Screenshots
 Here is a quick look at the app's screenshots: